AshrafHanyy/AshrafHanyy.github.io/content/blog/LightGun/index.md

 ## Turning Motion into a Mouse

 On the Arduino side, the gun streams processed motion data over serial.
-On the PC side, I wrote a **custom calibration and mapping program** that:
+On the PC side, I wrote a custom calibration and mapping program that:

-- Starts the cursor **locked to the center of the screen**
+- Starts the cursor locked to the center of the screen
 - Converts angular motion into relative mouse movement
 - Applies smoothing and gain curves
 - Allows recalibration without restarting

 This software layer was critical.
-Raw IMU data alone doesn’t feel good — the calibration logic is what makes the gun *usable*.
+Raw IMU data alone doesn’t feel good — the calibration logic is what makes the gun usable.

 Once dialed in, the gun behaves just like a mouse — which means it works with:
 - FPS games